raugsburg/Hivio/WORKFLOW.md

 Examples of prompts that worked and prompts that failed Summary of all manual edits and why they were necessary Lessons learned about working with AI tools

+End of Each Rotation
+Every team member posts a Role Rotation Log to Google Sites answering these five questions in 3-5 sentences each:
+What was your role this rotation?
+What specific work did you complete?
+What AI tools did you use and how?
+What did you have to fix or override?
+What would you do differently?

 Mistakes that will hurt your grade:
 Mistake                                                Why it Hurts